Frequently Asked Questions About Novel Coronavirus (COVID-19)

 Those who think they may have been exposed to coronavirus, either through travel to an affected area or close contact with someone who has a confirmed case, should call a healthcare professional if they have any of the symptoms.

 It is important to call first, so that the clinic or hospital can prepare and prevent the spread of infection.
-To diagnose a potential case, healthcare professionals may run tests to rule out flu and other common infections, as well as test for COVID-19.
+Stay home and away from other people if you might have been exposed to COVID-19.

 Who is at greatest risk of serious illness?

 Although COVID-19 can affect anyone, individuals at greater risk of severe illness from COVID-19 include the following:

 - People with chronic medical conditions like kidney disease, sickle cell disease, heart disease, type 2 diabetes, and lung disease, including chronic obstructive pulmonary disease (COPD)

 - Those living in a nursing home or long-term care facility